 This SMS service is maintained by railZone.

 Recently many mobile apps have been developed by unofficial sources for Android, iOS and Windows phones.
-One such PNR android app can be found and downloaded here.
+One such PNR android app can be found and downloaded on website's App page.
 This method is good for frequent rail travelers.

 Simply ask to railway enquiry counter attendee.